-Content scraping it proliferate on the web.
-Why be original when you can just steal someone elses work and it’s rather easy.
+Content scraping is proliferate on the web.
+Why be original when you can just steal someone elses work?
+Of course, we know this is wrong but it is rather easy to do.
 Just get a site’s link to their RSS feed and import it into your site and voila, instant content.

 Many scrapers will pull snippets and text from websites that rank high for keywords they have targeted.
 This way they hope to rank highly in the search engine results pages (SERPs).
 Wikipedia

 Scraping content on the Internet is nothing new.
 As a blogger you don’t want other sites using your content as their own.
 While you will be the originator of the content in the eyes of the search engine, and the site scraping your content would have “duplicate content” with little or no value, there is still the possibility of that site getting traffic and making money off of your content.
 Also, if another website or blog is linking to your blog post and it is a spam site, it can hurt you in the eyes of Google and other search engines.